MircoT/flask-soap-server/README.md

 A simple example of how to use SOAP with Flask.

-With this project you have a base soap server with a javascript client.
+With this project you have a base soap server written in python with a javascript client.

 ## Dependencies